At some point in your hunt for the meaning of aperture, you may have heard of the term - the exposure triangle.

-Just thought it would be only fitting to include a little bit of information on each of these topics.
-Again, to dive deeper into each, please refer to the links above.
+I thought it would be only fitting to include a little bit of information on each of these topics.

 Believe it or not - this is one of the least favorite reasons to adjust the aperture (shutter speed is favored greatly for exposure, over aperture).
 But, the aperture is there if you need it to help with exposure.